 An application will not go into final review with the Admissions Committee until all admissions materials are submitted through the online application portal.

-Please note that hard-copy official transcripts should not be sent directly to the university.
-Electronic official transcripts should be uploaded through the online application portal.
+Please note that hard-copy official transcripts should not be sent directly to the university unless absolutely necessary.
+We strongly prefer electronic official transcripts delivered by your institution to firstname.lastname@example.org.

 *Unofficial GMAT or GRE scores and unofficial/in-progress transcripts are acceptable for the initial admissions process.
 However, should you decide to enroll in our program, official documents are required before the first day of class.